 IN WITNESS THEREOF, the Buyer and Seller agree on the terms herein contained in this Bill of Sale.

 The following are the steps involved in selling a civilian-owned fixed-wing or rotorcraft aircraft:

-- The market – A “buyer” or “sellers” market is a major factor in what a plane will sell for.
+- The market – A “buyers” or “sellers” market is a major factor in what a plane will sell for.
 If planes are in great demand (or more specifically, if the make and model are in great demand), the seller can expect to sell their aircraft for a much higher price.

 - Desktop Appraisal – This is a hired service that is done by an actual appraiser.
-Although the appraiser doesn’t view the aircraft in-person, they will analyze current market data and will factor in any aftermarket upgrades done to the plane.
+Although the appraiser doesn’t view the aircraft in person, they will analyze current market data and will factor in any aftermarket upgrades done to the plane.
 Cost: ~$500-600

 “Deciding not to work with a broker is a little like walking into a courtroom without an attorney.
 You can do it, but it isn’t necessarily wise.”

 When interviewing a potential broker, it’s important to ask them questions relating to their methods of marketing the aircraft online, their qualifications in general, what their reach is (if you could sell the plane in another country, for example), if they’ve sold planes similar to yours, if they have experience working with any of your favorite lawyers/escrow agents, their method of accepting payment, the average time length for selling an airplane, and so on.

 If the seller is interested in selling the aircraft on their own, popular online aircraft marketplaces include:

 Once a prospective buyer has been found, negotiations will begin.
 If the buyer is seriously interested in purchasing, they will most likely request a pre-purchase inspection for the aircraft.
 Depending on the thoroughness of the inspection and the size of the plane, this can take anywhere from one (1) to several hours.